cludden/transformalizer/README.md

 # transformalizer

-a bare bones node module for building JSON API v1.0 compliant payloads.
+a bare bones node module for transforming raw data into JSON API v1.0 compliant payloads.

+this module:
-this module makes no assumption regarding the shape of your data or the datastores/sdks used.
+- makes no assumption regarding the shape of your data or the datastores/sdks used.
+- supports the full JSON API v1.0 specification
+- supports dynamic transformations, links, and meta at all levels of a document

 ## Installing

 ```shell
 $ npm install --save transformalizer
 ```